Fz3r0/Fz3r0_-_802.11_Wi-Fi_-_Knowledge-Base/README.md

 _The management plane is defined by administrative network management, administration and monitoring.
 Here we would have a network-management solution used to monitor network devices.
 Within 802.11 the functions of the management plane are: WLAN Configuration, WLAN Monitoring and Reporting, WLAN Firmware Management._

 - This operation set addresses network configuration, monitoring, and administration.
 In the early days of autonomous APs, management was performed uniquely on an AP-by-AP basis, and this was a major scalability drawback.
 Initially, WLANs did not have a shared management plane, which meant that admins had to login to and manage each device independently.
 The Wireless Network Management System (WNMS) came into play for management and monitoring of autonomous APs and were mostly usurped when WLAN controllers were introduced.
 WLAN controllers were ushered in to centralize network management as well as to take on other roles that are part of the control and data planes.
 At some point, multiple WLAN controllers become unwieldy, so a management solution is needed for them as well.
 The WNMS comes back into play for that purpose.
 Some devices exist solely to perform management functions.
 Example functions of the management plane include firmware upgrades, device configuration, and network and status reporting and monitoring. <br> <br>
-    - Example: APs configured and managed from the WLC
+    - `**Example`**: APs configured and managed from the WLC, for example: SSIDs configuration (name, security, min data rates, bandwith control, max clients per AP, etc)

 ---